SnehaYC/Learning_React/README.md

 ```

 - This syntax little bit complex and it get's automatically created when we use JSX code; so that's why in the past we import react from React in all component file.

+## Section - IV

+### React State and Working with Events

+- React allows you to create re-usable and reactive components consisting of HTML, JavaScript and CSS.
+-